-Blake Broadhurst has been an Orlando police officer for 13 years, spending 11 of the years on specialty units.
-He has served as an assault member on the SWAT team as well as on presidential protection details.
-He’s a former tactical officer operating on multiple proactive crime suppression units as well as a former field trainer.
-Currently he is a K-9 handler and instructor for the K-9 unit.
-He has been involved in over 100 uses of force during his career ranging from foot pursuits to deadly force encounters.
-Blake has received four departmental awards, each for different take downs of armed suspects.
+Blake Broadhurst has been a police officer with a major metro police department in Central Florida for 15 years, spending 13 of them on specialty units.
+He has served as an assault member on the SWAT team and has worked on multiple proactive crime suppression units.
+Blake has been a K-9 handler for a decade and instructor for the K-9 unit.
+Currently, he works a K-9 on a narcotics interdiction unit.
+He has been involved in over 100 uses of force during his career, ranging from hand-to-hand combat to deadly force encounters.
+Blake has received four departmental awards, each for a different take down of armed suspects.

-As a K-9 handler, Blake has been deployed on hundreds of real time calls with numerous apprehensions with over 100 catches with his current K-9 partner, Champion.
+As a K-9 handler, Blake has deployed on hundreds of real-time calls with numerous apprehensions with over 100 catches with his former K-9 partner, Champion.
 As an instructor, Blake holds certifications as a K-9 Instructor, Defensive Tactics Instructor and Federal Active Shooter Instructor.
-As a trainer, he has developed numerous creative and high skilled training scenarios that have been adopted by his agency, including a K-9 defensive tactics course focusing on tactical K-9 team take downs of a suspect and choke defense techniques.
+As a trainer, he has developed numerous creative and high-skilled training scenarios that have been adopted by his agency.
+He is also the Lead Instructor and Owner of Mav1 Tactics, which developed and hosts a K-9 defensive tactics course focusing on tactical K-9 team take downs of a suspect during violent encounters.

-Class: K-9 Tactical Team Take Downs and Choke Defense
+Class: K-9 Tactical Team Takedowns and Deadly Force Encounters

-The K-9 Tactical Team Take Downs and Choke Defense Course is an advanced class for experienced K-9 teams that are interested in evolving their skills and real world performance.
-The course introduces a structured, effective and safer way of apprehending and performing a team take down of a resisting suspect.
-The techniques taught reduce the amount of force used by a handler, which in turn decreases the use of excessive force.
-The course will consist of three phases of instruction: introduction to a learning strategy, handler defensive tactics and operational K-9 team take downs.
-The three phases will be bridged together to form a blueprint of a training module that can be added to a K-9 unit’s training program.
+The K-9 Tactical Team Takedowns and Deadly Force Encounters course is an advanced class for tac K-9 teams and handlers who are interested in evolving their skills and real-world performance.
+The course introduces a structured, efficient and safer way of apprehending and performing a team takedown of a resisting suspect.
+The techniques taught reduce the amount of force used by a handler, which in turn, decreases the use of excessive force.
+The course will consist of three phases of instruction: K-9 defensive tactics, examples of live K-9 team takedowns and K-9 deadly force encounter debriefs and tactics.
+This course will increase the professionalism and effectiveness of a police K-9 team when operating in real-world deployments.